 As people get older, daily routines can provide stability.
 But seniors can also experience boredom if their routines become too monotonous.
 By creating new routines, seniors can acquire an appreciation for new hobbies or advance skills they already have.
-Trying something new, whether it’s playing a new instrument, taking up crossword puzzles, flower arranging or attending an online book club, seniors can break out of the routine-ruts that may be adding to their loneliness.
+Exploring something new, like playing a new instrument, completing crossword puzzles, arranging flowers or joining an online book club, seniors can break out of their regular regimes that may be worsening their loneliness.

 2. Connect with family and friends

 More seniors are becoming familiar with services like Skype, Facetime and Zoom.
 After a little effort familiarizing themselves with the platforms, most seniors navigate the systems with relative ease.
 Through these virtual services, seniors can have real-time access to family and friends, which can maintain a crucial connection to the outside world –– especially for seniors who are housebound.
 Another benefit of virtual meetings is that seniors can connect to family and friends almost anywhere in the world.

 Online schools can keep a senior’s mind sharp and introduce them to new people.
 Classes often require members to work in groups and lectures are held in a virtual environment to further support even the most introverted seniors to socially interact with others.
 More importantly, most schools offer free online classes to seniors, so there is very little risk of overspending on courses.

 Getting centered through mindfulness is a technique that many people are using to focus their minds and bodies.
 For seniors, it’s an effective way to manage stress and depression.
 Meditation can actually help change the way the brain responds to stress, anxiety and depression.
 It can also be done anywhere, at any time.